vvlooking/research-impact/website/intro.md

-# Research Impact Reporting
+# Research Impact Reports
-Add description/overview here.
+This site provides instructions on preparing standard individual and group research impact reports.
+Standard research impact reports follow four main steps: (1) exporting the data, (2) cleaning the data, (3) analyzing the data, and (4) preparing the report and supplemental materials.

 ## Report Checklist
-Standard research impact reports follow four main steps: (1) exporting the data, (2) cleaning the data, (3) analyzing the data, and (4) preparing the report and supplemental materials.
 Use the following checklist to guide the reporting process.
-Instructions and scripts for each step are detailed in subsequent webpages.
+Instructions and scripts for each step are detailed in subsequent pages.

 - [ ] Export data
   - [ ] Scopus